mperignon/Yelp_FraudDetection/README.md

 # Yelp_FraudDetection
-Can we detect fraudulent Yelp reviews from spatial patterns of reviews?
+Can we detect fraudulent Yelp reviews from spatial patterns of users' activity?